Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I tested the accuracy of the Sewer automatic for three days.
 During this time, it gained an average of one minute every 24 hours.
 This is considered reasonable for a timepiece in the 20-dollar price range.

 This watch looks great, includes a date feature, and is powered by an automatic movement.
 Provided the purchaser is willing to replace the strap with one of decent quality, the Sewer 065 represents real value.
 Keep in mind, however, that the lifespan of a timepiece of this type is one to two years.

 Watch manufacturers attempt to increase sales by offering features that potential purchasers value.
 In this case, Sewor provided a date display.
-The following poll is designed to determine which features my readers prefer.

 © 2019 Walter Shillington